cds-snc/laptop/README.md

 bash <(curl -s https://raw.githubusercontent.com/18F/laptop/master/laptop)
 ```

+## How to manage background services (Redis, Postgres, MySQL)

+The script does not automatically launch these services after installation because you might not need or want them to be running.
+With Homebrew Services, starting, stopping, or restarting these services is as easy as:

+brew services start|stop|restart [name of service]
+For example:

+brew services start redis
+To see a list of all installed services:

+brew services list
+To start all services at once:

+brew services start --all

 ## Customizations

 We've added a few extra applications that we find are helpful in developing at CDS: